brnhaze/SQL_Project/cleaning_data.md

   RENAME COLUMN "fullVisitorId" TO fullVisitorId

 2. Identified schema of ecommerce database and its tables.
-- Identifying problems with the schema and observing duplicate and unique values helped decide on PRIMARY and FOREIGN KEYS.
+2. a.
 Commmands and details can be found in 3 Data Profiling_Validation_Cleansing.sql

 Some Examples: